CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getthreadstaticaddress-method.md

 ## <a name="parameters"></a>Paramètres
  `classId`
- [in] ID de la classe qui contient le champ thread-static demandé.
+ [in] The ID of the class that contains the requested thread-static field.

  `fieldToken`
- [in] Le jeton de métadonnées pour le champ statique de thread demandé.
+ [in] The metadata token for the requested thread-static field.

  `threadId`
- [in] L’ID du thread qui est la portée pour le champ statique demandé.
+ [in] The ID of the thread that is the scope for the requested static field.

  `ppAddress`
- [out] Pointeur vers l’adresse du champ statique qui se trouve dans le thread spécifié.
+ [out] A pointer to the address of the static field that is within the specified thread.

 ## <a name="remarks"></a>Notes
- Le `GetThreadStaticAddress` méthode peut retourner l’une des opérations suivantes :
+ The `GetThreadStaticAddress` method may return one of the following:

-- Un HRESULT CORPROF_E_DATAINCOMPLETE si le champ statique donné n’a pas été assigné une adresse dans le contexte spécifié.
+- A CORPROF_E_DATAINCOMPLETE HRESULT if the given static field has not been assigned an address in the specified context.

-- Les adresses des objets qui peuvent être dans le tas de garbage collection.
-Ces adresses peuvent devenir non valides après le garbage collection, après que les profileurs de garbage collection ne doivent pas supposer qu’ils sont valides.
+- The addresses of objects that may be in the garbage collection heap.
+These addresses may become invalid after garbage collection, so after garbage collection profilers should not assume that they are valid.

- Avant la fin de constructeur de classe d’une classe, `GetThreadStaticAddress` retournera CORPROF_E_DATAINCOMPLETE pour tous ses champs statiques, bien que certains des champs statiques peuvent déjà être initialisés et utiliser des objets de garbage collection racine.
+ Before a class’s class constructor is completed, `GetThreadStaticAddress` will return CORPROF_E_DATAINCOMPLETE for all its static fields, although some of the static fields may already be initialized and rooting garbage collection objects.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib